gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

     <tr>
       <td>\(R_{DS(on)}\)</td>
       <td>On-state drain-source resistance.</td>
-      <td>The resistance between drain and source when the MOSFET is turned on (in the saturation region).
+      <td>The resistance between drain and source when the MOSFET is turned on with a strong gate drive and low \(V_{DS}\) (hence in the linear, Ohmic region of operation).
 Usually around 1-10Ω for smaller MOSFETs, and can be as low as 1mΩ for larger power MOSFETs.</td>
     </tr>
     <tr>
       <td>\(V_{DS(max)}\)</td>